Over half of all surgical instrument and medical device cleaning products contain some level of enzymes.

-The ingredients for medical enzyme detergent surgical instrument cleaners are a combination of enzyme cleaners and detergents necessary for optimal cleaning of medical devices, surgical instruments, utensils, mobile patient care medical equipment, and scopes.
+The ingredients for the ONEcleaner medical enzyme detergent surgical instrument cleaners are a combination of the enzyme cleaners and detergents that necessary for optimal cleaning of medical devices, surgical instruments, utensils, mobile patient care medical equipment, and scopes.

 The ONEcleaner chemical delivers surface lubricating ingredients that protect against corrosion, remove stains, and build the protective "passive layer" of the surgical stainless steel.